 - 1. Each parent/guardian whose student is assigned to the program is contacted and a written contract is sent home.
 The reason for the assignment and the extent of the tasks (both study time and work time) are explained to the parent. - 2.
-The student reports to school at 8:30 a.m. and works on assigned tasks until 12:30 p.m. - 3.
+The student reports to school at 8:00 a.m. and works on assigned tasks until 12:00 p.m. - 3.
 An evaluation of the work accomplished by each student is made by the supervising teacher.
 If the work is not satisfactory, no credit is given, and the student will be required to make up the time.
-If at any time during the work period a student becomes a discipline problem, the parent will be contacted and the student sent home.
-If this occurs, no credit is given, and an out-of-school suspension may follow.
+If at any time during the work period a student engages in inappropriate behavior, the parent will be contacted and the student will be sent home.
+If this occurs, no credit will be given and progressive discipline may follow.